Serving Families in Northern Virginia

 Although the U.S. Supreme Court recognized marriage equality back in 2015, same-sex family law issues continue to evolve.
 Our attorneys have a well-earned reputation for being dedicated advocates of same-sex couples in all aspects of family law including divorce, child custody/support, premarital and postnuptial agreements, adoption and domestic violence.

 Adopting a child is an exciting and fulfilling experience; however, navigating the applicable state laws and the legal bureaucracy can be an uphill battle.
 Our legal team represents prospective parents regarding agency, private placement, and stepparent adoptions, and helps them navigate the system as they look to forge new parent-child relationships.

 When the biological identity of a child’s father is in question, establishing paternity can help to resolve critical family law issues such as child custody, visitation and child support.
 Our attorneys are equally comfortable pursuing paternity lawsuits or defending clients against paternity actions.

 Domestic Violence & Protective Orders

 Domestic violence, harassment, assault, sexual abuse, and neglect are is typically associated with married couples, but abuse can also occur in many close relationships including: parents and children or other relatives, romantic partners, or people who share the same household.
-We work tirelessly to obtain Protective Orders for domestic violence victims and are also prepared to initiate a divorce action if necessary.
+Our family law attorney Alexandria County works tirelessly to obtain Protective Orders for domestic violence victims and are also prepared to initiate a divorce action if necessary.